olivier-carrere/redaction-technique.org/src/content/docs/en/veille/raspberry-pi-plateforme-documentation.md

 Do you need an outpouring of power to generate professional documentation?
 With its single gigabyte of RAM and smartphone-like processor, the Raspberry Pi 3 seems to be positioned as a good office workstation from the 2000s...
 In practice, however, it turns out that a CPU costing around 40 euros is more than enough to create, manage and generate documentation in PDF, HTML or other formats.

 :::note
-The aims of this post are to :
+The aims of this post are to:

 - Present a <abbr title="Proof of Concept, demonstration of feasibility">POC</abbr> and use minimal resources to create, manage and publish professional documentation.
 Most operations therefore take place in text mode, under Linux.
 While the solutions presented here also work in graphical mode under Windows, they may not be available under Windows 10 IoT, intended for the Raspberry Pi 3.
 - Presenting a user scenario that's as simple as possible, sometimes to the detriment of technical elegance.